Act 53 of 2020 Best Practices Guide

 • Unlawful Acts Under Section 10 of the Dental Law

-• Unlawful Acts Under Section 8 of the Pharmacy Law
+• Criminal Offenses under Section 8 of the Pharmacy Act

 • Criminal attempt, criminal conspiracy or criminal solicitation to commit any of the offenses listed above.

-• Any offense equivalent to any of the offenses listed above under the laws of this Commonwealth in effect at the time of the commission of that offense or under the laws of another jurisdiction.
+• An equivalent crime under the laws of this Commonwealth in effect at the time of the commission of that offense.

 STATE REGISTRATION BOARD FOR PROFESSIONAL ENGINEERS, LAND SURVEYORS AND GEOLOGISTS